ranbureand/multilingual-experiment/readme.markdown

   + [RSS Feed](#rss-feed)
 + [Resources](#resources)

-## Introduction
+## Preface

 When I found myself coding a multilingual site in [Jekyll](https://jekyllrb.com/ "Jekyll"), I stumbled on [a lot of useful resources](#resources) while surfing the Web, but I struggled not a little while trying to digest and replicate their approaches because of the lack of a concrete, working example to look at.

 At first, I tried to replicate their approaches directly in the site I was working on, but this quickly backfired because it proved to be too big of a bite to chew for a designer who codes.

-Not giving up, I opted to start from scratch and create a small basic site so that I could just focus on experimenting with multiple languages in Jekyll without any extra complexity in the picture.
+Not giving up, I then opted for creating a small basic site from scratch, so that I could just focus on experimenting with multiple languages in Jekyll without any extra complexity in the picture.

-This very same repository hosts that small basic site, which I gladly share with the world hoping to be of help for anybody who is into coding a multilingual site using Jekyll.
+This very same repository hosts that small basic site, which I gladly share with the world as an example project hoping to be of help for anybody who is into coding a multilingual site using Jekyll.

+## Introduction

+A few directions before starting:

++ the small basic site supports only two languages, English and Italian
++
++

+[Here](https://ranbureand.github.io/multilingual-experiment/) you can browse the site built using the example project in this repository.

 ## Directory Structure